webpack/webpack.js.org/src/content/guides/asset-modules.md

 };
 ```

-This one will use `mini-svg-data-uri` package to encode all `svg` files.
+Now all `.svg` files will be encoded by `mini-svg-data-uri` package.

 ## Source assets